 - Where Is The Grand Canyon Whitewater Rafting Experience?

-- What Should I Wear To The Grand Canyon West Rim?
+- What Should I Wear?

-About The West Rim
+About Grand Canyon West

 The Grand Canyon West Rim is on the Hualapai Indian Reservation in Arizona.
 The tribal land stretches one million acres with over 100 miles of Grand Canyon and Colorado River views.